matthewsmawfield/TEP-GNSS/TEP-GNSS_manuscript_v0.3_Jaipur.md

 #### Comparison with theory

-- Empirical observations: λ = 3,299–3,818 km across all centers
+- Empirical observations: λ = 3,400–4,564 km across all centers
 - Theoretical prediction: λ ∈ [1,000, 10,000] km for screened scalar fields
 - All measurements fall within the predicted range
-- 15.7% cross-center variation suggests a consistent pattern
+- a low coefficient of variation (12.3%)

 #### Physical interpretation